ngs-docs/angus/dammit_annotation.md

 conda config --add channels conda-forge conda config --add channels bioconda
 ```
-Then, you can install dammit normally:
+Then, you can install dammit normally (this will take some time, ~5-10 min):
 ```
 conda install -y dammit
 ```